Florida legislature passes bill prohibiting some classroom instruction about sexual orientation and gender identity - KTVZ

 The bill’s opponents have also decried a part of the legislation that allows parents to bring civil suits against a school district for any potential violation of its rules, arguing it would open educators up to an endless barrage of litigation.
 The legislation has drawn scrutiny from Democrats in the state and elsewhere, including from President Joe Biden, who vowed last month to protect LGBTQ youth from such measures.

 If signed by DeSantis, a staunch conservative who has a history of supporting anti-LGBTQ measures in the state, the bill would take effect in July.
-His office did not immediately return a request for comment on the Senate’s passage Tuesday, but in February, he said it was “entirely inappropriate” for teachers and school administrators to have conversations with students about their gender identity.
-But, he acknowledged, “I don’t think it’s happening here in large numbers.”
+His office declined CNN’s request for comment on the Senate’s passage Tuesday, instead pointing to remarks he made last week on the legislation.

+“To provide protections for parents, for preschoolers, kindergarteners, first graders, I mean that is something, I think, most parents would appreciate,” DeSantis told reporters.
+“And we send the kids to school — young kids — and we want them to learn the basics.
+Some of these issues that are just simply not age-appropriate, I think parents want to see protection for that.”

 Bill seeks to limit classroom instruction